-Emissions from the high speed ridge/roof fans that would be used to ventilate the proposed poultry house are represented by three point sources within ADMS (PR a, b & c).
-Details of the point source parameters are shown in Table 3a.
+Emissions from the high speed ridge/roof fans that would be used to ventilate the existing and proposed poultry houses in the proposed scenario are represented by three point sources per house within ADMS (EX16K a, b & c and PR24K a, b & c).
+Details of the point source parameters are shown in Tables 3.